karios-os/docs/docs/user-guide/index.rst

    :width: 600
    :alt: VM Hardware Configuration

-**Reassig**: Remove the virtual disk from the current vm and assign it to some other available vm in the node.
+**Reassign**: Remove the virtual disk from the current vm and assign it to some other available vm in the node.

 .. figure:: _static/images/vmcreation/Image_131.png
    :width: 600